-Cash flow interest rate risk is the risk that future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Fair value interest rate risk is the risk where the value of a financial instrument will fluctuate due to changes in market interest rates.